McDonnell Douglas F-15 Eagle in 1/72 scale

 For more information about the real F-15 look at the 1/32 page here....

-The later kits are rather nice, has recessed panel lines and can be build straight from the box.
-The Pratt and Whitney F100 engine exhausts are without "turkey feathers" showing the actuator rods; these are a bit fragile to remove from the sprues, use a razor saw.
+The later kits are rather nice, have recessed panel lines and can be build pretty straight from the box.
+The Pratt and Whitney F100 engine exhaust parts are without "turkey feathers" showing the actuator rods; these are a bit fragile to remove from the sprues, use a razor saw.

 Unfortunately, no Japanese style missiles are in the kit!
-You can grab these from another kit like the Hasegawa 1/72 Mitsubishi F-2 kit #00545 or the special Hasegawa missiles sets sold separately the US types like Sidewinders and Sparrows.
-These were also used on F-15J planes.
+You are supposed to but the separate Hasegawa Weapons set.
+I grabbed missiles from another kit like the Hasegawa 1/72 Mitsubishi F-2 kit #00545.
+These were also used on JASDF F-15J planes.

-As on the real plane, the special scheme with black, yellow and red flames only appears on the upper and side surfaces.
+As on the real aircraft, the special scheme with black, yellow and red flames only appears on the upper and side surfaces.
 The lower areas have to usual F-15 grey appearance.

 The special scheme is provided in the kit through decals, and you don't even have to paint the "black".
 I used the tail markings with the black in it to avoid colour differences.